SergiPerez73/Spotify/README.md

 y = \sigma(W_2\sigma(W_1 x + b_1) + b_2)
 $$

-where W is a weight matrix.
+where $W$ is a weight matrix.
 We have one per layer:
 * $W_1 ∈ \mathbb{R}^{3\times 8}$
 * $W_2 ∈ \mathbb{R}^{3\times 1}$